johnkerl/miller/docs/src/reference-main-null-data.md

 ## Absent-test functions

-Since absent plus absent is absent (and likewise for other operators), accumulations such as `@sum += $x` work correctly on heterogenous data, as do within-record formulas if both operands are absent.
+Since absent plus absent is absent (and likewise for other operators), accumulations such as `@sum += $x` work correctly on heterogeneous data, as do within-record formulas if both operands are absent.
 If one operand is present, you may get behavior you don't desire.
 To work around this -- namely, to set an output field only for records which have all the inputs present -- you can use a pattern-action block with `is_present`:

 <pre class="pre-highlight-in-pair">
 <b>mlr cat data/het.dkvp</b>